-Ter Beke's ambition is to continuously grow and evolve, in both its divisions, in close
+Ter Beke's ambition is to continuously grow and evolve, in both its divisions, in close consultation with its clients.
+Understanding the behaviour of shoppers and translating this into product innovations are the foremost drivers for achieving this growth.

 Inspiration?
 We derive our inspiration from ongoing research into the shopping behaviour of end customers and their consumption expectations.
 This gives us the opportunity to find a solution for and together with customers in terms of the product range as well as in terms of product promotion and presentation.
 In 2015, Ter Beke further intensified its efforts in this area through the Safari project, an extensive market survey carried out in Belgium, the Netherlands, Germany and England.